 Taking Bold Action – Now Rather Than Later

-One of the first steps we recommend is to appoint a senior team that is focused on all aspects of the crisis.
+One of the first steps we took at Ntiva, an MSP who offers IT support in Washington DC and other locations, is to appoint a senior team that is focused on all aspects of the crisis.
 This requires daily meetings and an agile approach to making both short- and long-term decisions, as new information arrives daily.

 Clearly the #1 priority for everyone is the health and safety of employees and clients, which will include your remote working strategy.